wawrzyniec-madej/payroll-report/readme.md

 - name
 - surname

+## Entering database:
+Database details are:

+Host: `localhost`\
+Port: `3306`\
+User: `root`\
+Password: `rootpassword`\
+Database: `payroll`\
+Database type: `mariadb 10.5.5`

 ## Design assumptions:
-1. Departments, employees and bonuses can be added by making direct inserts into database
+- Departments, employees and bonuses can be added by making direct inserts into database
-2. Request can only use one sort at a time
+- Request can only use one sort at a time
-3. Request can use many filters at a time
+- Request can use many filters at a time